Student Life

 Developing strong servant leaders for the local and global community is an integral component of Salpointe Catholic’s holistic education.

-Beginning with freshman year, students are taught the importance and value of being a servant leader.
-They are exposed to the concepts of service and leadership in their Days of Recollection, in classroom activities and in service-learning projects.
+Beginning during freshman year, students are taught the importance and value of being a servant leader.
+They are exposed to the concepts of service and leadership in their Days of Recollection, classroom activities and service-learning projects.
 The Catholic social teachings of human dignity, community and the common good, participation and our responsibilities as Catholic citizens of the world are emphasized continuously through curriculum and co-curricular activities.
+Activities and community service projects reinforce and teach that all of our students are called to be leaders in some way.

 List of 3 items.